paulskrzypczyk/qm-lecturenotes-new/09-scattering.md

 ### Left-moving and Right-moving eigenstates

-Putting everyhing together that we have learnt so far, we know that the energy eigenfunctions of the potential step have the form
+Putting everything together that we have learnt so far, we know that the energy eigenfunctions of the potential step have the form
 ```{math}
 :label: e-eig-step-1
 u_E(x) = \begin{cases}